internetarchive/iare/README.md

 # Internet Archive Reference Explorer (IARE) App

+_This document is under development._

-This project uses the React.js framework.\
+This project uses the React.js framework.

 ## Development Scripts